EURO GOVT-Italian and Spanish yields fall in anticipation of ECB

 By William James

-LONDON, Aug 9 Italian and Spanish yields fell on Tuesday in anticipation of fresh support from European Central Bank buying while Bund futures traded in a wide range, driven by extreme volatility in equity markets.
+LONDON, Aug 9 Italian and Spanish yields fell on Tuesday in anticipation of fresh support from European Central Bank buying, while Bund futures edged lower in response to a slowing of the chaotic selloff seen in global equities.

 Traders said the ECB had not yet entered markets to support Italian and Spanish debt in this session but as long as confidence remained high that it would, investors were prepared to continue buying to close out bets of further rises in yields.